 - Data granulation – the lowest level of detail that we want to include in the OLAP data set.

-You need to make sure that OLAP cube processing is optimized during development stage.
+You need to make sure that OLAP cube processing is optimized during the development stage.
 After data warehouse updating, OLAP cubes should be updated quickly.
 Failure to update any of them in a timely manner can result in poor system performance.
 Taking time to explore the most efficient OLAP cube generation path can reduce or eliminate performance-related problems after the data warehouse is deployed.

 Business Intelligence Front-End development